 Hydrose (Na2SO4): Sodium hydrosulfite or hydrose is used as a reducing agent.
 It turns the insoluble dye to produce a weak, acidic leuco form.
 It decomposes during vatting and dyeing.
 Decomposition increases with temperature.

-Oxidizing agent: The chemical compound which provides oxygen during a chemical reaction and itself converted to oxides.
+Oxidizing agent: The chemical compound that provides oxygen during a chemical reaction and itself converted to oxides.
 It is a reactant that removes electrons from other reactants during a redox reaction.
 In the experiment, H2O2 acts as an oxidizing agent.